Accreditation in a box

 Fit and Proper Person

-All landlords or agents wishing to become accredited must declare that they are a fit and proper person by accepting the below declaration.
-In addition, we will provide details to the local authority and ask if you have any reason why you believe the applicant should not be accredited.
+All landlords or agents wishing to become accredited must declare they are a fit and proper person by accepting a declaration.

 Our Responsibilities To You